wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 ## Usage

 Now that you have it working, simply make updates to your code and push.
-It's recommended you create another branch to work on development and only merge into master when it is ready for production.
+It's recommended you create another branch to for development and only merge to master when it is ready for production.
 Anything pushed to the master branch will be automatically deployed to your EC2 instance, so be sure to test locally!
 When confident with the changes, merge with master and push.

 If you make updates to the directory structure, like moving `__init__.py` to another location, you may break the Github action from working.
 It expects